github/docs/content/get-started/getting-started-with-git/ignoring-files.md

 ## Configuring ignored files for all repositories on your computer

-You can also create a global _.gitignore_ file to define a list of rules for ignoring files in every Git repository on your computer.
-For example, you might create the file at _~/.gitignore_global_ and add some rules to it.
+You can also create a global .gitignore file to define a list of rules for ignoring files in every Git repository on your computer.

+By default, Git ignores files listed in the global configuration file ~/.config/git/ignore.

+Additionally, you can set it up on your own.
+For example, you might create the file at ~/.gitignore_global and add some rules to it.

 {% data reusables.command_line.open_the_multi_os_terminal %}